System dynamics: History

 DYNAMO (DYNAmic MOdels), an improved version of SIMPLE, and the system dynamics language became the industry standard for over thirty years.
 Forrester published the first, and still classic, book in the field titled Industrial Dynamics in 1961.

 From the late 1950s to the late 1960s, system dynamics was applied almost exclusively to corporate/managerial problems.
 In 1968, however, an unexpected occurrence caused the field to broaden beyond corporate modeling.
 John F. Collins, the former mayor of Boston, was appointed a visiting professor of Urban Affairs at MIT.
 The result of the Collins-Forrester collaboration was a book titled Urban Dynamics.
 The Urban Dynamics model presented in the book was the first major non-corporate application of system dynamics.
+In 1967, Richard M. Goodwin published the first edition of his paper "A Growth Cycle", which was the first attempt to apply the principles of system dynamics to economics.
+He devoted most of his life teaching what he called "Economic Dynamics", which could be considered a precursor of modern Non-equilibrium economics.

 The second major noncorporate application of system dynamics came shortly after the first.
 In 1970, Jay Forrester was invited by the Club of Rome to a meeting in Bern, Switzerland.
 The Club of Rome is an organization devoted to solving what its members describe as the "predicament of mankind"—that is, the global crisis that may appear sometime in the future, due to the demands being placed on the Earth's carrying capacity (its sources of renewable and nonrenewable resources and its sinks for the disposal of pollutants) by the world's exponentially growing population.
 At the Bern meeting, Forrester was asked if system dynamics could be used to address the predicament of mankind.
 His answer, of course, was that it could.
 On the plane back from the Bern meeting, Forrester created the first draft of a system dynamics model of the world's socioeconomic system.
 He called this model WORLD1.
 Upon his return to the United States, Forrester refined WORLD1 in preparation for a visit to MIT by members of the Club of Rome.
 Forrester called the refined version of the model WORLD2.
 Forrester published WORLD2 in a book titled World Dynamics.